-This is not because the grants have conditions attached to them.
-In half of the programmes, there were conditions, but these were related to taking particular actions in relation to recipients' children, such as ensuring that the recipient's children attended school and got vaccinated.
-There were no conditions requiring recipients to work.
+This is not because the grants were conditional on employment.
+In half of the programmes, there were conditions, but these were related to taking particular actions concerning recipients' children, such as ensuring that the recipient's children attended school and got vaccinated.
 In addition, two programmes, PAL and Tayssir, were unconditional.
-These still have no effects on work.